 A: The Los Angeles Arboretum Foundation provided funding for an initial Baldwin Lake Study (2012) which resulted in a strong recommendation for a comprehensive Engineering Study.
 As a first step, a Core Sediment Study was conducted in both Baldwin Lake and Tule Pond in 2015.
 We presently seek funding for an engineering study to determine the best approaches to restoring the Lake.

 Q: Who is working to Save Baldwin Lake?

 A: The Los Angeles Arboretum Foundation and the County of Los Angeles Department of Parks & Recreation are joined by the City of Arcadia, the local Gabrielino-Tongva Tribe, local Audubon Societies, local historical societies and more.

 Q: What can I do to help?

 A: Help is needed to spread public awareness of the critical issues surrounding the Save Baldwin Lake effort.
-Sign up for updates on our website; contact local public officials with your concern; share the word with friends, family and neighbors.
+Check our website and share the word with friends, family and neighbors.
 YOU can make a difference!